 - A recognised Postgraduate Diploma (or equivalent degree or higher) with at least 60% average mark.
-However, a minimum 2 years managerial experience after obtaining the recognised Postgraduate Diploma (or equivalent degree or higher) will be considered for those with less than 60% but not less 55% average mark. - Highly experienced people not meeting these minimum academic requirements will be required to go through a rigorous process of recognition of prior learning (RPL) to establish their potential to participate in the programme.
+However, a minimum 2 years managerial experience after obtaining the recognised Postgraduate Diploma (or equivalent degree or higher) will be considered for those with less than 60% but not less 55% average mark. - Applicants not meeting these minimum academic requirements will be required to go through a rigorous process of recognition of prior learning (RPL) to establish their potential to participate in the programme.

-19. DOCTORAL DEGREES
+20. DOCTORAL DEGREES

-SAQA CREDITS: 360

-HEMIS CREDITS: 2.000

-NQF LEVEL: 10

-DURATION OF LEARNING PROGRAMME:
+SAQA CREDITS: HEMIS CREDITS: NQF LEVEL: DURATION OF LEARNING PROGRAMME: